tiprankstipranks

 We are subject to risks inherent in making acquisitions and entering into joint ventures.

 Historically, a significant component of our growth has been generated by acquisitions.
 Any future growth through acquisitions will depend in part on the continued availability of suitable acquisitions at favorable prices and with advantageous terms and conditions, which may not be available to us.
 Acquisitions subject us to several significant risks, any of which may prevent us from realizing the anticipated benefits or synergies of the acquisition.
 The integration of companies is a complex and time-consuming process that could significantly disrupt the businesses of JLL and the acquired company such as: diversion of management attention, failure to identify certain liabilities and issues during the due diligence process, including historical instances of misconduct, and the inability to retain personnel and clients of the acquired business.
-To a much lesser degree, we have occasionally entered into joint ventures to conduct certain businesses or enter new geographies, and we will consider doing so in appropriate situations in the future.
+From time to time, we have entered into joint ventures to conduct certain businesses or enter new geographies, and we will consider doing so in appropriate situations in the future.
 Joint ventures have many of the same risk characteristics as acquisitions, particularly with respect to the due diligence and ongoing relationship with joint venture partners, given each partner has inherently less control in a joint venture and will be subject to the authority and economics of the particular structure that is negotiated.
 Accordingly, we may not have the authority to direct the management and policies of the joint venture.
 If a joint venture participant acts contrary to our interests, it could harm our brand, business, results of operations and financial condition.

 Legal & Regulatory

-Total Risks: 5/29 (17%)Below Sector Average
+Total Risks: 5/27 (19%)Below Sector Average

-Regulation2 | 6.9%
+Regulation2 | 7.4%

 Regulation - Risk 1